YashSaini99/Chat-Gpt-GO/README.md

 - **Interactive CLI:** Engage in a conversation with GPT-3 directly from the terminal.
 - **Customizable:** Easily configure the API key via a `.env` file.
-- **Command-line arguments:** Execute the application with various commands.

 ## Prerequisites